2022 U17 EURO finals: Group stage results

 Article summary

-The Netherlands made a perfect start to U17 EURO as the holders eased into the quarter-finals, while Germany also won all three of their group stage games to qualify in style.
+The Netherlands made a perfect start to 2022 U17 UEFA EURO as the holders eased into the quarter-finals, while Germany also won all three of their group stage games.

 Article top media content